 Physically, the TL-WR3602BE shares the same physical size as its older Wi-Fi 6 cousin, the TL-WR3002X, but now with two external antennas attached to its sides.
 That, plus the support for dual-band Wi-Fi 6, sets it apart.

 It’s worth noting that the router’s support for Wi-Fi 7 is minimal, which is expected for a travel router.
-In terms of number, the new router feature, BE3600, is the same as the Archer BE230.
+Specifically, the new router features BE3600, which is the same as the Archer BE230.

 Other than that, the new router retains all the goodness of the TL-WR3002X, including a 2.5Gbps (WAN) port and a miniSD slot.
 The table below shows the hardware specs of the two.